State investigation of UVa shooting differs from that of Virginia Tech

 “You want the experts who do this all the time for a living,” Buck said.

 The deaths broke the collective heart of the university, and students are still grieving and healing.
-Just last week, a professor of one of the students, D'Sean Perry, discussed an art exhibit of Perry's work that she and others are planning for this spring to honor Perry's talent.
+Just last week, a professor of Perry’s discussed an art exhibit of Perry’s work that she and others are planning for this spring to honor his talent.

 “He was about to graduate.
 He was an absolutely fantastic student.
 He should have had that UVa graduation experience.
 He should have had that senior show,” said Victoria Valdes, assistant director of the visual resources collection at UVa.

-A lawyer for the family of D'Sean Perry said the family hopes that answers emerge so that no other family has to endure what they have experienced.
+A lawyer for the Perry family said the family hopes that answers emerge so that no other family has to endure what they have experienced.

 “The Perry family, just like so many families, want to do everything they can so that other parents aren’t robbed of their absolute, most proud accomplishment in their lives, which is their child.”